 Plus, it’s still recognized as one of the best online language learning platforms out there.
 It may be an oldie, but it certainly still is a goodie.

 So to answer the question of whether new players like Duolingo are pushing mainstays like Rosetta Stone out of the game, it’s a firm no. We’re talking about two completely different apps with very different target audiences.

-But if I had to pick one, though, I’d say that Duolingo has the slight edge.
-I think that Duolingo does better in increasing interest and motivation to learn new languages.
+If I had to pick one though, I’d say that Duolingo has the edge.
+I think Duolingo does better in increasing interest and motivation to learn new languages.
 And I have to admit, as much as I love learning new languages, I’m not always motivated to practice.

-And with more people around the world learning Asian languages, Duolingo admittedly does a better job addressing global language trends with its selection of 37 languages for English speakers and around 106 language courses in total.
-To reiterate, Rosetta Stones offers 25 language courses.
+And with more people around the world learning Asian languages, Duolingo admittedly does a better job addressing global language trends with its selection of 40 languages for English speakers and more than 100 language courses in total.
+To reiterate, Rosetta Stones only offers 25 language courses.

 Will These Apps Make You Fluent?